What Do "White Supremacists"* Believe?

 When a White Supremacist leader accuses white members of the ruling elite of oppressing ordinary white people (which is an absolutely true accusation!) that leader gains some support from whites who know very well it's true and are furious at it.
 The question then is, "How can white working class people defeat the ruling class that oppresses them?"

 The obvious, and only realistic answer, is to unite in solidarity with ALL people (regardless of race) who share the same positive values as white working class people and who, just like them, want to defeat the ruling class and shape all of society by their positive values.

 If there is to be a successful egalitarian revolution, it will only happen if a substantial majority of Americans support it.
-This is very possible, because most people already do believe in egalitarian values.
+This is very possible, because most people already do believe in egalitarian values, as I show here.
 But many people with egalitarian values are attracted to organizations that appeal to a sort of twisted version of egalitarian values--organizations that are controlled by anti-egalitarians.
 For egalitarian revolution to succeed, egalitarians need to win over everybody who can be won over, and that includes people who hold belief #2 but not #1.